 We had the privilege of having David live with us for a year.
 It is one thing to have a friend over fairly often and a whole completely other thing to have someone live with you.
 But David always felt just like family.
-He could not have fit in our household any better.
-His perspective on this might be completely different, but we were sad when it was time for him to go.
+He couldn’t have fit in our household any better.
+We were sad when it was time for him to go.

-My hands-down favorite part of David living with us is that we cooked together.
 Tears are pooling in my eyes as I remember.
 As he and I would start cooking the other kids would come to join in...or just come to visit in the kitchen.
+It was such a fun time and such a blessing to have help.

-Everyone would love the excitement of a new recipe.
-Both of our boys learned to make several recipes by cooking with David.
+Both of our boys learned to make several recipes cooking with David.
 His orange chicken was a HUGE project.
 (That might show up in a recipe post in the future but I have to work up the nerve to try it with out him.)
 Brady and Shepherd both loved the recipe so much they knew they had to help to make it happen.

 David is in medical school now and his visits have to be few and far between.
 He came home a few weeks ago and OF COURSE we cooked together...his Chicken Fajita recipe, in fact.
 I tried to get him to let me take action shots for this post, but I could tell that was not his favorite idea.
 He is a behind the scenes kind of guy.